korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 The union of two or more sets will return elements that are in any or all of the sets, removing any duplicates.
-These may look familiar because these are the sets I had when I left off in the code in the last lecture.
+These may look familiar because these are the sets I had when I left off in the code in the last section.

 ![image14](https://github.com/korhanertancakmak/JAVA/blob/master/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/images/image13.png?raw=true)